boinx/BXMediaBrowser/README.md

 ## 1) The Data Model

-All model classes conform to ObservableObject to be SwiftUI compaatible.
+All model classes conform to ObservableObject to be SwiftUI compatible.
+They also conform to Hashable, so that they can be used with the modern diffable data sources APIs.
 Here is a list of the data model classes and how they relate to each other:

 ### BXMediaBrowser.Library